Bank Regulatory Capital

 - exposure at default (EAD), which is the total cash amount of the exposure

 - loss given default (LGD), which is the actual loss percentage of the EAD that the bank would suffer from a default

 The 2nd pillar is the supervisory approach to capital allocation.
 Banks must calculate their capital requirements according to their own risk profiles, such as calculating prepayment risk with mortgages.
 Supervisors will have the authority to review the capital allocation and set a higher amount if deemed necessary.

 The 3rd pillar is increased disclosure.
 The purpose of increasing disclosure is so that the market can more readily assess the risk taken by financial institutions.
-Core disclosure rules dictate what must be reported by the banks, but supplementary disclosure rules apply to information that only has to be reported if the bank determines that they are relevant and material.
+Core disclosure rules dictate what must be reported by the banks, but supplementary disclosure rules apply to only information that must be reported if the bank determines that they are relevant and material.
 The main elements that must be disclosed are the type of instruments that make up the bank's Tier 1 and Tier 2 capital, the capital adequacy requirements that apply to the bank, and the overall risk exposure, especially concerning the maturity of its loans, interest-rate risk, and other market risks.

 - banks are required to have an increased liquidity coverage ratio, holding enough cash and liquid assets to pay all debts due within 30 days

 - capital must be maintained as a percentage of all assets, including risk-free government bonds, with a minimum leverage ratio of 3%